Ikass/epm/src/news/award-increase-efficiency-productivity-ipa-funds-turkey.md

 ---
 title: "Award - Increase the Efficiency and Productivity of IPA Funds in Turkey"
 date: 2020-12-02
+description: European Projects Management Ltd. has been awarded the EuropeAid project contract in Turkey, in consortium with WEglobal.
 category: ongoing
 tags:
   - "ipa-funds"